shahriarkhan099/bento-inventory-frontend/README.md

 ### Bento App Info

 Our Bento inventory system solves three main issues to avoid business loss.
 Firstly, it ensures enough ingredients to run restaurants without disabling menus of the restaurant due to insufficient ingredients.
 Secondly, it helps users to avoid overstocking ingredients which can lead to ingredients wastage.
 Finally, our inventory system provides on-platform suppliers which will help users to order high-quality ingredients with the lowest price.
-It prevents users stocking low-quality ingredients which can cause business loss.
+It prevents users from stocking low-quality ingredients which can cause business loss.

 # Bento Inventory Client's Default Angular Info